oresttokovenko/RetailFlow/README.md

 make tf-init # only needed on your first terraform run (or if you add new providers) make infra-up-cloud # type in yes after verifying the changes TF will make

-# Wait until the ECS is initialized, you can check this via your AWS UI
-# See "Status Check" on the EC2 console, it should be "2/2 checks passed" before proceeding

 # this command will forward Postgres port from EC2 to your machine and opens pgadmin in the browser
 make cloud-postgres
 # the user name and password are both admin

-# this command will forward Airflow port from EC2 to your machine and opens it in the browser
+# this command will forward Dagster port from EC2 to your machine and opens it in the browser
 make cloud-dagster
 # the user name and password are both admin

 # this command will forward Metabase port from EC2 to your machine and opens it in the browser
 make cloud-metabase
-# the user name and password are both admin

 # this command will forward dbt port from EC2 to your machine and opens it in the browser
 make cloud-dbt

-# the user name and password are both admin
+# this command will print information about the lambda function in the console
+make print-lambda
 ```

 ### Tear Down